percona/everest-doc/docs/use/createBackups/EnablePITR.md

 ## Limitation

-When performing point-in-time recovery (PITR) for PostgreSQL, it is important to consider the following limitations:
+When performing point-in-time recovery (PITR) for PostgreSQL, it is important to consider the following limitation:

+**Problem**

 In PostgreSQL, you may encounter issues with point-in-time recovery (PITR) when attempting to recover the database after the last transaction.
 PITR can get stuck in the Restoring state.

 **Workaround**

-Connect to your database and run the following command:
+1. Connect to your database and run the following command:

 `select pg_last_committed_xact();`